pvlachas/RNN-Lyapunov-Spectrum/README.md

 Indeed, these exponents are very close to the groundtruth, i.e. `(−14.5723, 0, 0.9056)` (see [reference](https://aip.scitation.org/doi/10.1063/1.4927643)).
 More accurate results can be attained by averaging over many trajectories, by increasing the iterative prediction length, or tuning the hyperparameters, or training a larger RNN model (make sure that it does not overfit though!).

-## Questions
+## Contact info

 This code was developed in the CSE-lab.
-For questions please refer to pvlachas@ethz.ch.
+For questions or to get in contact please refer to pvlachas@ethz.ch.

 ## Acknowledgments